CanelaSoftware/cassiaDB_docs/docs/index.md

 These are the steps to setting up your CassiaDB SDK (cSDK).
 Working with the cSDK requires a commercial or indy edition of LiveCode.
 LiveCode needs to be running at all times when interacting with the cSDK.

-- Download the LiveCloud Manager application.
+- Download the LiveCloud Manager application (http://livecloud.io).
 - Use it to create a new Project, with the tables that you need.
 - Export your cSDK toolkit from the LiveCloud Manager.
 - Create a new LiveCode stack, and import the starter code from LiveCloud Manager.